Successfully further educate digitally

 Microlearning refers to learning in short segments with small, self-contained learning units.

 Microlearning is especially useful when there is little time available for learning.
 The great advantage is that all learning units are short and can be worked on independently.
-This way, your participants can make use of short breaks to learn.
+This way, your participants can also use short breaks to find time to learn.

 Video Training

-Video training is an e-learning format that is entirely or mostly made up of learning videos.
+Video training is an E-Learning format that consists entirely or primarily of instructional videos.

-Videos are suitable for almost all topics that you can depict in e-learning.
-Additionally, they are also a popular change of pace for your participants in the classic online course.
+Videos are suitable for almost any topic that you can represent in E-Learning.
+Moreover, they are also a popular change of pace for your participants in the classic online course.

 Web-Based Training

-Web-Based Training refers primarily to the way in which learning content is delivered.
-In WBT, learning content is provided in the internet or intranet.
+Web-Based Training primarily refers to the way learning content is delivered.
+In WBT, the learning content is provided on the Internet or Intranet.

 In principle, WBT is the basic form of e-learning that you can combine with other digital learning methods.